a-bergman/DSI-Capstone/README.md

 Because we have so many columns in the data set, we felt it was necessary to engineer our features in a way that reduced the total number of them.
 Because the vast majority of our values are `0`, we could not make interaction columns since that relies on multiplication.
 Instead, we opted to used a cardiac segmentation diagram as a way to sum the individual segments; when modeling we use either the summed columns or the originals, never both.
 We also had a column with a lognormal distribution, so we created a column containing the log values.

 We will begin with a simple linear regression model,  evaluate it's performance on all possible combinations of features, and add complexity to the simple model to see what effect that has on our predictions.
+Additionally, we will be make use of two non-linear models to see how they compare to the linear ones; we will also compare the effects of the possible combinations of features.

 [Source](https://www.newchoicehealth.com/places/new-york/new-york/mri/cardiac-mri]) for the median price.